nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 1. A specific information item is an information item which is not:

-   1. a comment information item;
+   a.
+A comment information item;

-   2. a character information item;
+   b.
+A character information item;

-   3. an extension information item or a descendant of such an information item; or
+   c.
+An extension information item or a descendant of such an
+      information item; or

-   4. a namespace information item.
+   d.
+A namespace information item.

 2. Specific information items MUST NOT appear in a CellML infoset except where explicitly allowed by this specification, or where allowed by a